-Pakistan dog breeds aren’t well known outside of Asia, and are typically still used for their original working purposes.
+Pakistan dog breeds aren’t well known outside of Asia and are typically used for their original working purposes.

 They’re not even commonly kept as pets within their home countries, as they still serve useful roles in the lives of their owners.

-However, it’s likely that they will become more popular in the coming years as Western breeders look for the “next big thing.”
+However, they will likely become more popular in the coming years as Western breeders look for the “next big thing.”

-That said, if you’re interested in any of the breeds on this list, start with some research online.
+If you’re interested in any breeds on this list, start with some online research.

-As mentioned, specialist breeders would be a good place to start because they will be able to point you in the right direction.
+As mentioned, specialist breeders would be a good place to start because they can point you in the right direction.

-However, you should always be wary of breeders in this situation, and should always visit the dogs before you commit to buy.
+However, it would help if you always were wary of breeders in this situation and should always visit the dogs before you commit to buying.

-Wherever possible, get health checks done on a dog before you commit to buy, and discuss everything in detail with the breeder.
+Wherever possible, get health checks done on a dog before you commit to buying, and discuss everything in detail with the breeder.

 Here are the rest of Asian Dog Breeds: